ibm-cloud-docs/transit-gateway/conn-vpn-regional.md

 If no CIDR is specified, the default range `198.19.174.0/23` is used.
 {: note}

+For more information about VPN gateway planning requirements, see [Planning considerations for VPN gateways](/docs/vpc?topic=vpc-planning-considerations-vpn).

 ## Creating a regional VPN connection in the UI
 {: #vpn-regional-connection-ui}